giaabaoo/vinbrain_internship/NeoPolyp/README.md

 - Training and evaluation using dice score and cross-entropy loss
 - Inference module
 - Submission module
+- Post-processing to refine masks

 #### 3. Others
 - Final evaluation on full size image with F1 score and IoU score
+- Employ other segmentation networks

 ## PLAN